EugeneMunya/icp_thon/README.md

  - install the following in your machine https://demergent-labs.github.io/kybra/installation.html
-- git colne this repo
+- git clone this repo
 - cd into the root folder
 - create and source a virtual environment by running ~/.pyenv/versions/3.10.7/bin/python -m venv venv